 We are required to hold an annual general meeting within 18 months of incorporation and at intervals of no more than 15 months thereafter, provided that an annual general meeting is held in each calendar year following the first annual general meeting and no more than nine months after our fiscal year-end.
-We will hold our first annual general meeting in Ireland in 2012.
-Under Irish law, our first annual general meeting is permitted to be held outside Ireland.
-Thereafter, any annual general meeting may be held outside Ireland if a resolution so authorizing has been passed at the preceding annual general meeting.
+We will hold our first annual general meeting is permitted to be held outside Ireland.
+Thereafter, any annual general general general meeting may be held outside Ireland if a resolution so authorizing has been passed at the preceding annual general meeting.